 Setting up a Food Business

-If you are starting a new food business, there are several issues to consider; you may need to obtain planning permission; you may need to register as a food business, and your premises must comply with food safety standards, and will be inspected by Environmental Health Officers.
+If you are starting a new food business, there are several issues to consider; you may need to obtain planning permission; you may need to register as a food business, and your premises must comply with food safety standards, and will be inspected by an Environmental Health Officer.
 If you are using your home as your business premises then this will have to comply with the same food safety regulations.